2014 pro-Russian unrest in Ukraine: Kharkiv Oblast

 Unrest first gripped Kharkiv city on 22 February 2014, when Euromaidan protesters occupied the Kharkiv regional state administration (RSA) building.
-Later that day, several thousand pro-Ukrainian protesters tried to topple a statue of Vladimir Lenin that stood opposite to the RSA building in Freedom Square.
+Later that day, several thousand pro-Ukrainian protesters tried to topple a statue of Vladimir Lenin that stood opposite the RSA building in Freedom Square.
 Several taxi drivers defended the monument, injuring several of the protesters.
 By the next day, several thousand pro-Russian protesters had gathered in the square to protect the statue.
 They set up a perimeter fence around it.
-Then governor of Kharkiv Oblast Mykhailo Dobkin made a speech to the defenders of the statue, saying that the statue was "a symbol of our city... we will leave it here and we will defend it".
+Then governor of Kharkiv Oblast Mykhailo Dobkin made a speech to the defenders of the statue, saying that the statue was "a symbol of our city... we will leave it here and we will defend it."
 Local police kept Euromaidan and Anti-Maidan protesters apart until 1 March.
 On that day, pro-Russian activists stormed the RSA building, assaulted the Euromaidan activists who had been occupying it, and raised the Russian flag over the building.
-Some of the protesters were Russian citizens who had travelled to Kharkiv from Russia.
+Some of the protesters were Russian citizens who had traveled to Kharkiv from Russia.
 According to the local media, 2,000 Russians were brought by buses with Russian number plates to Kharkiv to take part in the storming of the RSA building.
 Russian activist organizations confirmed that they sent Russians to "peacefully protest" in Kharkiv.
-Police regained control of the building by evening on the same day, and replaced the Russian flag with that of Ukraine.
+Police regained control of the building by evening on the same day and replaced the Russian flag with that of Ukraine.

 Demonstrations by pro-Russian and pro-Ukrainian activists in Kharkiv continued throughout the month of March.
 These included pro-Russian gatherings of up to 5,000 people.
 Despite this, the city remained relatively calm until 15 March, when two people were killed in a shootout between Ukrainian nationalists and pro-Russian activists.
 On the next day, pro-Russian activists broke into a Ukrainian cultural centre in Kharkiv, removed books written in the Ukrainian language, and burned them on the street outside.